maniaplanet/documentation/importer/importer_item.md

 ---
 layout: static
-title: Item import help
+title: Item import
-description: Item import help
+description: Item import
 ---
-Item import
-=

 You can import 3 types of items